browserengineering/book/book/embeds.md

 [global-object]: https://developer.mozilla.org/en-US/docs/Glossary/Global_object

 But that only works if we consider every frame *cross-origin* to all of the others.
-That's not right, becuase two frames that have the same origin each get a global namespace for their scripts, but they can access each other's frames through, for example, the [`parent` attribute][window-parent] on their `Window`.^[There are various other APIs; see the related exercise.]
+That's not right, because two frames that have the same origin each get a global namespace for their scripts, but they can access each other's frames through, for example, the [`parent` attribute][window-parent] on their `Window`.^[There are various other APIs; see the related exercise.]
 For